-By Bonnie Feldman, DDS, MBA, Amanda Alise Price PhD, Ellen M. Martin, Anna Simon
+Written by: Bonnie Feldman, DDS, MBA, Anna Simon, Amanda Alise Price PhD, Ellen M. Martin

 This time, the complex and rare group of Ehlers Danlos Syndromes takes the stage.